 Seeing is believing, even if it’s in the mind’s eye.

-Before you even grab a single sock off the floor, take a moment to sit quietly, without any distractions and try and visualize what your ideal life would like if your home was properly decluttered.
+Before you even grab a single sock off the floor, take a moment to sit quietly, without any distractions, and try and visualize what your ideal life would be like if your home was properly decluttered.

 Picture your home in your mind’s eye, imagine where items might be placed, the open spaces, and also the feeling you are searching for — do you want your home to be a relaxing oasis or have an upbeat, energetic feel?